 The Problems With Influencer Marketing

 Consider the situation with PewDiePie (and many other influencers), an influential YouTube microcelebrity with a massive following.
 After posting some stupid comments, he embarrassed sponsors who quickly moved to disassociate themselves from his brand.
-But, the damage was done for the brands in question.
-Just the fact they were linked to these person, caused a lot of headache when all that they ever wanted was a bit of promotion.
+But, the damage was done to the brands in question.
+Just the fact they were linked to these people, caused a lot of headaches when all that they ever wanted was a bit of promotion.

 Also, consider a situation where the influencer doesn’t care for your brand or, worse, actually dislikes your brand.
 Your outreach efforts might set off a tirade to their followers on social media that does more damage than any good that might have come from reaching out.

 So does influencer marketing work?
 Maybe a little.
 The key is to husband your time and money (new companies are making a fortune on your efforts to engage in influencer marketing) for tactics with the highest return for your investment.